-Steve: If your current system keeps you from executing your strongest fundraising program, it’s time to move to a new system.
-For example, if your organization is expanding into new fundraising channels, but your database system prevents you from maximizing revenue and donor engagement, it’s time to convert.
+Steve: If your current system keeps you from executing your most robust fundraising program, it’s time to move to a new system.
+For example, if your organization expands into new fundraising channels, but your database system prevents you from maximizing revenue and donor engagement, it’s time to convert.

-Sometimes the problem lies with users who have not been trained properly.
+Sometimes the problem lies with users who have not been appropriately trained.
 If you have a system that can do what you require, but fundraisers do not understand how to do it, invest in training, not conversion.
 Also, consider how your current vendor may be able to meet new user demands before you convert.
-It may be more efficient to make the most of your existing system, instead of converting to a new one.
+It may be more efficient to make the most of your existing system instead of converting to a new one.

 Gina: Necessity is the best and most compelling reason to convert a database—so if your current system is being sunsetted (more and more common these days!) or has reached its capacity to handle your data needs, then it’s time to convert.
-If your system is unable to easily integrate with the communications channels and systems you rely on to achieve your business goals and mission effectively, you must move on.
+If your system cannot easily integrate with the communications channels and systems you rely on to effectively achieve your business goals and mission, you must move on.

 John: A good reason to convert is if you need a system with greater functionality specifically designed for direct response fundraising, with online CRM and an email platform integrated into the database.

-Rose: When your current database system is prohibiting your organization from meeting its cash flow and/or business processes, you know it’s time to move on.
-But don’t move to a new system just for the shiny new stuff!
+Rose: When your current database system prohibits your organization from meeting its cash flow and business processes, you know it’s time to move on.
+But don’t move to a new plan just for the shiny new stuff!
 You’ll regret it.

-So you’ve decided to make the move—what comes next?
+So you’ve decided to make a move—what comes next?

-All four experts agreed that the significance of database conversion cannot be overstated.
+All four experts agreed that the significance of database conversion could not be overstated.

-Rose: Identify all of the key players/stakeholders who should be involved in the process—and get their commitment to see the project through to the end.
-Because of the time involved, staff can sometimes change midstream, so use both a managing company and an on-staff project manager to oversee the conversion.
+Rose: Identify all critical players/stakeholders who should be involved in the process—and get their commitment to seeing the project through to the end.
+Because of the time involved, staff can sometimes change midstream, so use a managing company and an on-staff project manager to oversee the conversion.

-Gina: Make sure that your organization’s leadership understands the vision behind choosing a new database system, and that they fully back the project and the time and effort that will need to be allocated to make the conversion a successful one.
-Your leadership needs to share that vision with the whole user community to ensure a smooth transition and enthusiastic user adoption.
-And make sure you prioritize the areas that drive the majority of your revenue now and will enable your future growth with a new database system.
+Gina: Make sure that your organization’s leadership understands the vision behind choosing a new database system and that they fully back the project and the time and effort that will need to be allocated to make the conversion successful.
+Your leadership must share that vision with the user community to ensure a smooth transition and enthusiastic user adoption.
+And make sure you prioritize the areas that drive most of your revenue now and will enable your future growth with a new database system.

 Steve: Nail down your reasons for moving the database and create a prioritized list of must-haves to help choose a vendor.
-A mistake nonprofits often make in the database conversion process is to underestimate the investment of time and resources it requires.
-So build a project plan, including realistic estimates of human and financial resources required and contingency budgets for unexpected complications.
-Because they will happen.
-Without support, existing staff cannot oversee a conversion while maintaining day-to-day duties.
-Success is more likely if you make appropriate investments in the conversion.
+A mistake nonprofits often make in the database conversion process is underestimating the time and resources required.
+So build a project plan, including realistic estimates of human and financial resources needed and contingency budgets for unexpected complications because they will happen.
+Existing staff cannot oversee a conversion without support while maintaining day-to-day duties.
+Success is more likely if you make appropriate investments in the transformation.
 And that can only happen with everyone on board with the project.

-John: When you’re ready to start looking for a new vendor, make sure you do a comprehensive needs assessment.
-Because identifying a database and platform that can most closely meet your long-term business needs will prevent the angst of buyer/user remorse.
+John: Do a comprehensive needs assessment when you’re ready to start looking for a new vendor.
 This is where you need to be a pragmatist—go in with realistic expectations about functionality, cost, and conversion.
+Because identifying a database and platform that can most closely meet your long-term business needs will prevent the angst of buyer/user remorse,t

 In your experience, what is a realistic time frame for a database conversion?

-Our experts—all veterans of database conversions—have differing experience on conversion time frames.
-But they all agree on one thing: It is important to have realistic expectations and to have a well-documented process to ensure your goals are met.
+Our experts—all database conversions veterans—have differing conversion time frames experience.
+But they all agree on one thing: Having realistic expectations and a well-documented process to ensure your goals are met is essential.

-Gina: A conversion can be done in six months, but only with a solid and well-documented implementation plan to ensure that vendor and client have a laser focus on the conversion, so they can meet all of the critical milestones that are part of a successful conversion.
-Strong project managers with great communications skills are also a vital component to an on-time delivery.
+Gina: A conversion can be done in six months, but only with a solid and well-documented implementation plan to ensure that vendor and client have a laser focus on the transformation, so they can meet all of the critical milestones that are part of a successful conversion.
+Strong project managers with excellent communication skills are also vital to on-time delivery.
 And as are well-set expectations.
-I feel strongly that the longer a conversion lasts, the more likelihood of unnecessary scope creep.
+I feel strongly that the longer a transformation lasts, the more likelihood of unnecessary scope creep.
 An organization’s staff will lose focus, energy, and enthusiasm for the project (and potentially even quit).

-Steve: A balance needs to be struck between finding the perfect solution and protracting the timeline of a conversion to the point that it becomes a pain point for your organization.
-Be thorough and careful with your decisions, but avoid procrastinating because decisions are difficult or because you’re not able to build 100% consensus.
+Steve: A balance must be struck between finding the perfect solution and protracting the timeline of a conversion to the point that it becomes a pain point for your organization.
+Be thorough and careful with your decisions, but avoid procrastinating because decisions are difficult or because you cannot build 100% consensus.

 John: Listen to the database vendor—they should be very detailed when scoping out the project and delivering a realistic timeline.
 Don’t try to cut the timeline short, or you will reap what you sow.

-Rose: If you get the right combination of folks, my guesstimate would be that a conversion takes a minimum of two years—that’s from the moment you make the decision to convert, to the time when the new system is installed and implemented.
+Rose: If you get the right combination of folks, my guesstimate would be that conversion takes at least two years—from the moment you decide to convert, to when the new system is installed and implemented.
 After implementation, I’d say it takes another year for change management.

 What else should we consider?

 Steve: Few nonprofits have individuals on staff who have gone through a conversion before, much less led one.
-If you have staff who have navigated or overseen a conversion, these folks will be your biggest asset as you move forward.
-Make sure to call on those with prior experience and do not be afraid to invest in external expertise.
+If you have a team who have navigated or overseen a transformation, these folks will be your biggest asset as you move forward.
+Call on those with prior experience; do not be afraid to invest in external expertise.
 Conversion is one of the most important decisions your organization will make.

 Steve: Form a conversion committee to include finance, development, executives, IT, and your existing vendors.
-And talk it through: If revenue hinges on a perfect conversion, you may be assuming too much risk.
-(And never plan to go live during peak fundraising seasons.)
+(And never plan to go live during peak fundraising seasons.) and talk it through: If revenue hinges on a perfect conversion, you may assume too much risk.

-What is typically the biggest unknown/surprise/unexpected finding when it comes to a database conversion?
+What is typically the most significant unknown/surprise/unexpected finding regarding a database conversion?

 Steve: Database companies often boast that they can integrate with any tool—but it’s best to confirm and validate this well before the conversion happens.
-The worst surprise is to find out that your new system doesn’t actually integrate with your other tools.
-To avoid this, ask for references from other groups who have successfully integrated with the tools your organization uses.
-Also, tools and functionality referenced during demonstrations of the new database may turn out to be difficult or impossible to implement for your particular program.
-Make sure your contract includes complete itemization of every deliverable, and that the database company’s team is always available for questions and clarifications.
+The worst surprise is that your new system doesn’t integrate with your other tools.
+To avoid this, request references from other groups who have successfully integrated with your organization’s tools.
+Also, tools and functionality referenced during demonstrations of the new database may be difficult or impossible to implement for your program.
+Ensure your contract includes a complete itemization of every deliverable, and the database company’s team is always available for questions and clarifications.

-Also, to ensure the cost of conversion does not exceed plans and expectations, create a five-year cost estimate for all of your vendor options.
-Have each of your vendors validate your estimates—and integrate these estimates into your contract.
+Also, create a five-year cost estimate for all your vendor options to ensure the conversion cost does not exceed plans and expectations.
+Have each vendor validate your estimates—and integrate these estimates into your contract.
 This can help prevent cost overruns down the line.

-Gina: Conversions are like a box of chocolates—each one is unique and every one comes with a surprise or two.
+Gina: Conversions are like a box of chocolates—each is unique, and every one comes with a surprise.
 We continue to learn from each conversion and continually strive to improve our implementation process.

-Having smart people on the implementation team helps an organization understand what it has been doing well and how it might do things better, and unpack and fully document its new business rules.
+Having intelligent people on the implementation team helps an organization understand what it has been doing well and how it might do things better and unpack and fully document its new business rules.
 This makes for a smooth and even fun conversion.
-Most importantly, during a conversion, the company must be flexible and have a CRM application that can accommodate a variety of unique customization and integration needs.
+Most importantly, during a conversion, the company must be flexible and have a CRM application that can accommodate various unique customization and integration needs.

 John: Surprise: Post-conversion clean-up takes longer than you expect!
-Unknown: The new database impacts functionality in another part of your organization, which impacts your expenses (a good example is if the database is more difficult to use than anticipated, thus increasing gift-processing expenses).
-Unexpected finding:Customizations to the database were not fully scoped out because there was not enough money to build out the needed functionality.
+Unknown: The new database impacts functionality in another part of your organization, which affects your expenses (a good example is if the database is more challenging to use than anticipated, thus increasing gift-processing costs).
+Unexpected finding:Customizations to the database were not fully scoped out because there was not enough money to build the needed functionality.
 Thoroughly research all items when planning your conversion.

-Rose: For me, the biggest surprise is always the tremendous amount of time a database conversion takes and the enormous number of details involved.
+Rose: For me, the biggest surprise is the beautiful time a database conversion takes and the enormous number of details involved.

-John: Avoid customization, if you can, because it is a slippery slope—it is expensive and does not always work the way you expect it to.
+John: Avoid customization, if you can, because it is a slippery slope—it is expensive and does not always work how you expect it to.

 Gina: We have learned that it is critical to document the decisions that are being made around business processes as the conversion is happening.
-It is so important to be able to look back after a conversion—in the short term and over the long term—to understand the business processes and any necessary customizations that have been made to the CRM application to accommodate those processes.
-If someone from the organization were to leave, these documents are critical in helping a new hire get up to speed on the decisions that were made during the conversion process.
+If someone from the organization were to leave, these documents are critical in helping a new hire get up to speed on the decisions made during the conversion process.
+It is essential to look back after a transformation—in the short term and over the long—to understand the business processes and any necessary customizations made to the CRM application to accommodate those processes.